l2beat/byor/ARCHITECTURE.md

 ## Data availability

-Data availability is provided by L1 via posting the data as `calldata` to the `CTC` contract.
+Data availability is provided by L1 via posting the data as `calldata` to the `Inputs` contract.
-You can find the contract responsible for this in the [CanonicalTransactionChain.sol](./packages/contracts/src/CanonicalTransactionChain.sol).
+You can find the contract responsible for this in the [Inputs.sol](./packages/contracts/src/Inputs.sol).
 It has a single function that can be called by anyone, and it's going to emit an event for easier retrieval of new batches.
 Users can either send transactions to the contract or the sequencer that is later going to call the same function.